#paperwork

 Animal Use Request

-• The Producer is required by Florida State University policies to file a request for review of animal use on the production by the FSU Animal Care and Use Committee (ACUC).
+Producers are required by Florida State University policies to file a request for review of animal use on the production by the FSU Animal Care and Use Committee (ACUC).

-• This request must be submitted well in advance of the start of the production, as it will usually take a number of weeks for a request to be approved.
+This request must be submitted well in advance of the start of the production, as it will usually take a number of weeks for a request to be approved.
+If a production does not receive approval from the ACUC in time for production, the use of an animal is not permitted.

 Call Sheet